 The most expressive aspect of these houses was at the entry.
 Often copied directly from pattern books, entries were created with elaborate classical details and occasionally glass as a transom or fan light.
 Equally important to the character of these houses are the materials used.
 In the north wood siding predominates, most often beveled and lapped.
 More typical in the south was brick, often in Flemish bond, accented with shaped water tables, glazed headers, and rubbed or gauged brick at openings.
 Interiors were as well-proportioned and detailed.
 They were typically paneled with mantelpieces and door and window surrounds being highlights in main rooms.

 There is a uniquely American spirit in these houses.
 A spirit that borrows freely from what is best, adapts it creatively in difficult conditions, and forges something wholly new that nonetheless embodies immutable ideals.
 In the case of the American Georgian house, beauty is that ideal.
 An excellent resource is Great Georgian Houses of America, Volumes I and II as reprinted by Dover Publications.
 The author wishes to draw attention to Fiske Kimball’s introductory essay in this book and to acknowledge the Wythe House in her hometown of Williamsburg as the model for the sketch showing typical details of an American Georgian house.
-More on America’s traditional domestic architecture and classical architecture may be found at my online bookshop.

 Copyright for all images and text, unless in the public domain or otherwise noted, Christine G. H. Franck, Inc.